cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv_hevc_report.md

 **Score**: 6/10

-> *The scene shows a coherent room layout with plausible geometry and perspective, but the rendering exhibits noticeable texture inconsistencies and ghosting artifacts typical of 3D Gaussian Splatting reconstructions.
-Overall realism is moderate; geometric structure remains credible, while texture fidelity and artifact presence reduce perceptual accuracy.*
+> *The scene shows a largely coherent interior layout with plausible geometry and perspective.
+However, pronounced rendering artifacts characteristic of 3D Gaussian splatting (ghosting on shiny surfaces, smeared textures, and minor texture inconsistencies) reduce realism.
+Overall it reads as a believable reconstruction with noticeable but not catastrophic defects, primarily in texture fidelity and artifact presence.*

 **Detected Issues**:
-- 🎨 **Ghosting**: visible ghosting/line artifacts across surfaces (table, wall panel, bouquet) typical of 3DGS rendering.
+- 🎨 **Ghosting**: Subtle ghosting-like trails and smear artifacts across glossy surfaces (table, vase area) typical of 3DGS rendering.
-- 🎨 **Texture Inconsistency**: inconsistent surface textures on chairs and cabinetry, slight mismatch in shading/reflectivity.
+- 🎨 **Texture Inconsistency**: Inconsistencies in surface textures (leather chairs, wall art) with smeared or stretched appearance.

 ### View 4 (90°)